Caterina Sforza: Lady of Imola and Forlì

 Charles VIII, however, preferred to avoid the Romagna and cross the Apennines, following the road of the Cisa pass.
 The Kingdom of Naples was conquered by the French army in only 13 days.
 This frightened the Italian principalities, and they formed the League of Venice against Charles VIII.
 Despite the numerical advantage of their opponents, the French won the engagement and Charles was able to march his army out of Italy.
-The numerical superiority of the Italian coalition served little purpose, the end of the day, due to a lack of organization and the ineffective use of light cavalry and infantry Fornovo and the French Kind was able to withdraw to France.
+The numerical superiority of the Italian coalition served little purpose, the end of the day, due to a lack of organization and the ineffective use of light cavalry and infantry at Fornovo, the French King was able to withdraw to France.

 This time, Caterina managed to remain neutral.
 By not participating in the expulsion of the French, she maintained the support of both her uncle Ludovico in Milan (now legitimate Duke of Milan) and also that of the Pope.